 Yes, calculating ROI can be hard – but we can do hard things!

-Why calculating the ROI of SEO is difficult:
+Why Measuring The Return on Investment of SEO is difficult:

 Goal tracking – Are you properly tracking all types of leads?